Supercharge your PowerPoint productivity with

 Depending on your needs, you can also apply Digitial Signatures to your presentations and add-ins.

-PowerPoint 2007 also supports Trusted Folders, special user-designated folders whose contents are trusted ... not subject to the usual security restrictions PowerPoint imposes.
+PowerPoint 2007 and later support Trusted Folders, special user-designated folders whose contents are trusted ... not subject to the usual security restrictions PowerPoint imposes.

 Both of these techniques are beyond the scope of this article, but if you're a developer planning to distribute your add-ins or code to many users, they're worth looking into.